|

 Tutor and Semi-Tutor

-Classes are given for 15 hours per week.
+Classes are given for 15 or 20 hours per week.
 On your first day of class, you will receive a placement test and an individualized course of instruction will be designed for you.
 Depending on your needs and level, you will receive a combination of one-on-one and small group classes.
 The goal is to have each student learn at their own pace through a combination of individual and group dynamics.

 A typical day includes classes between 9 and 12 Monday through Friday or 9 and 1 Monday through Thursday.
 For a change of pace, your class may take place outside of the school, at a cafe or a park for example.
 For students wanting more class instruction, extra tutor assistance may be arranged in the afternoon.